gbradley/laravel-api-resource/readme.md

 ### Quicker attribute definitions

 In our example resource, lets define some attributes.
-Normally you would have to do this individually, which can be slow to write.
+Normally you would have to do this individually, which can be quite verbose with a lot of repetition.
 Instead, you can now use `mergeAtrributes()` to quickly define the attributes you wish to use from your underlying model.
 This reduces something like:

 	class PostResource extends Resource
 	{